arsrtech/accumulate-java-sdk/README.md

 |---------|:----------------------------------|:-----------------------------------------------------------|
 | 1.1     | Initial release with limited APIs | <ul><li>All Query APIs</li><li>Major create APIs</li></ul> |

+## Update Method
+- Software Update Method - Manual

 ## Prerequisite
 - Java 11 or greater version

-## How to use?
+## How to use it?
-- Download the codebase and crate a java file inside src directory.
+- Download the codebase and create a java file inside the src directory.
 - Import and create a client.
 - Then use all the client methods implemented in Java SDK.
 ### How to create the client